Self-Paced Site Tour

 John Temple's Monterey Colonial style adobe (1844), which drew inspiration from Thomas Larkin's home (1830s), was constructed around this interior courtyard.
 The work wings (to the left and right of the courtyard gates) included a foreman’s room, a bunk room, and dining room for the ranch workers, plus a Blacksmith's shop and storage rooms for wood, food, extra furniture, and tools.
 The main house (opposite the gates) had a parlor and dining room downstairs and several bedrooms upstairs, accessible by an indoor staircase.
 The gates could be locked at night to provide security.
 This space was a work area during the nineteenth century; it was not landscaped until the 1930s.
 DIRECTIONS: Please proceed to your right and continue in a counter-clockwise direction as you explore the exhibit rooms on the ground floor.
 For virtual access to the rooms on the second level see link below.

-Since John Temple's permanent residence was located in downtown Los Angeles (about 16 miles from RLC, or a half-day’s journey by wagon), he employed a foreman – in Spanish, a mayordomo – to manage day-to-day operations at his cattle ranch.
-Charged with keeping the books and supervising the workers, the foreman was a literate man who could do basic math and accounting.
+Since John Temple's permanent residence was located in downtown Los Angeles (about 16 miles from RLC, or a half-day’s journey by wagon), he employed a ranch manager – in Spanish, a mayordomo – to manage day-to-day operations at his cattle ranch.
+Charged with keeping the books and supervising the workers, the ranch manager was a literate man who could do basic math and accounting.
 On the 1850 US Census for Los Angeles County, Jose Simon Rocco – an immigrant from Spain – was listed as the manager of Rancho Los Cerritos.
 Rocco would have lived in the room nearest the entry gates, in a space that served as both his bedroom and his office.
-His furnishings might have included a wooden bed frame with ropes to support the straw mattress, trunks for clothing and other personal belongings, a wooden table and chairs.
+His furnishings might have included a wooden bed frame with ropes to support the straw mattress, trunks for clothing, and other personal belongings, a wooden table and chairs.
 The tools of the foreman's trade are also on display, including a California-style saddle, several branding irons, and the ledger in which the Rancho’s business records were kept.
 Since there was no plumbing or electricity when the adobe was built, the foreman’s room also has a chamber pot under the bed, a wash bowl and basin in the window, and candle chandelier.

 The people who lived at Ranch Los Cerritos had to be self-sufficient, since their closest neighbors (Rancho Dominguez, Rancho Los Alamitos) were 5-8 miles away.
 The Los Angeles pueblo was 16 miles away, or several hours by carriage.
 Thus, the work wing originally had five storerooms – with barred windows and locked doors – to store what they needed, like extra furniture and food staples.
 The two storerooms are now connected by an inside hallway, and each has a closet and a bathroom.
 These features were added in the 1930s renovation, when the rooms served as guest suites.
 The covered walkways, also added during the renovation, certainly made getting to the main house on a rainy day much less unpleasant for 1930s guests.